Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 As programs execute, partitions multiply.
 Without management, memory exhausts quickly.

-Three practical strategies:

-*Remove infeasible partitions:*
-When BDD becomes False, drop that partition.
+We need strategies to keep the number of partitions under control while preserving as much precision as possible.

+=== Strategy 1: Remove Infeasible Partitions

+The simplest strategy is to remove partitions whose BDD becomes False.
+These represent impossible execution paths and contribute nothing to the analysis.

 ```rust
 partitions.retain(|(path, _)| !bdd.is_zero(*path));
 ```

-*Merge identical environments:*
+This is essentially free --- we're discarding partitions that are already proven unreachable.

+=== Strategy 2: Merge Partitions with Identical Environments

-If two partitions have the same abstract values, combine their paths.
+When two partitions have the same abstract values for all variables, we can merge their path conditions.
+For example:

 ```rust
 // (x > 0, {y ↦ 5}) and (x < 10, {y ↦ 5})
 // → ((x > 0) ∨ (x < 10), {y ↦ 5})
 ```

-*Cap partition count ($k$-limiting):*
+This reduces the number of partitions without losing precision, since the abstract environments are identical.

+=== Strategy 3: Cap Partition Count (k-limiting)

+When all else fails, we can impose a hard limit on the number of partitions.
-Set a maximum (e.g., $k = 10$).
+For example, set a maximum of $k = 10$ partitions.
-When exceeded, force-merge the most similar partitions.

 ```rust
 const MAX_PARTITIONS: usize = 10;
 if partitions.len() > MAX_PARTITIONS {